Janet Jackson Had Near-Death Experience Working Out To Drop Baby Weight After Birth

 “We were in Atlanta jogging in the woods, and lighting struck,” the fitness guru revealed. “[The lightning] hit a tree, and Janet sprinted so fast back to the car I couldn’t catch up to her.”
 With a chuckle, Tony added, “Her speed is very deceptive.”
 His story, however, is no laughing matter!
 Janet — and also Tony for that matter — easily could have been struck by that lightening.
 In fact, according to the National Oceanic and Atmospheric Administration, an average of 51 people in the US get struck by lightning every year.
 This year alone, 15 people have died from getting struck!

 Normally however, Janet is in no real danger while getting her fitness on.
-In fact, Tony wanted Janet to be EXTRA careful after the 51-year-old gave birth to her first child in January, son Eissa Al Mana.
-While speaking with Tony, he stressed that although he and Janet worked out continuously together during her pregnancy, she took a break after her child was born to rest, allow her body to recover, and spend time with baby Eissa.
+In fact, Tony wanted the 51-year-old to be EXTRA careful after she gave birth to her first child in January, son Eissa Al Mana.
+While speaking with Tony, he stressed that although he and Janet worked out continuously together during her pregnancy, she took a break after her child was born to rest, allow her body to recover, and to spend time with baby Eissa.
 After her time off though, the singer hit the gym harder than ever!

 “She is motivated, has a ton of fun, and is very dedicated,” Tony said of his superstar client.
 “Janet likes to workout 30-45 minutes, five times a week, so she is very active and that helps her maintain her incredible figure and stay in healthy shape.”
 The celeb trainer explained that because Janet is “so intense,” he’s constantly having to change the workouts he does with her in order to “keep her progression high.”
 “The workouts include my CoreDics, Resistance Bands, and Swiss ball,” he shared.